jlozanb/A-B-Testing-Experiment-Analysis/README.md

 ![Hypothesis Testing](https://img.shields.io/badge/Hypothesis%20Testing-6c757d)
 ![A/B Testing](https://img.shields.io/badge/A%2FB%20Testing-6c757d)
 ![Data Visualization](https://img.shields.io/badge/Data%20Visualization-6c757d)

 ## Overview

-Statistical experimentation project evaluating a business decision through a controlled A/B test: whether showing the full fee and exchange rate breakdown on an international transfer changes user behavior, compared to showing only the final amount received.
-The project covers experiment validity checks, the topline result, a segment analysis that reverses the topline conclusion (a Simpson's paradox pattern), and guardrail metrics that inform the final recommendation.
+This project is an A/B test that looks at a real business question: does showing the full fee and exchange rate breakdown on an international transfer change user behavior, compared to only showing the final amount received.
+The project includes checks to make sure the experiment is valid, the main result, a segment analysis that actually reverses the main result (a Simpson's paradox pattern), and guardrail metrics that help decide the final recommendation.

-All data used in this project is synthetic, generated to reflect a realistic fintech remittance scenario without exposing any real company or user data.
+All the data used here is synthetic.
+I generated it to look like a realistic fintech remittance scenario, without using any real company or user data.

 ## Experiment design

 - **Control (A):** only the final amount received is shown